Board and Staff

 Sarah Pinchevsky joined Philanthropic Foundations Canada in 2012.
 Prior to joining PFC, she was Project Coordinator for OmniGlobe Networks, a technology company providing cellular and internet service to remote and rural communities worldwide.
 She has also held community development positions in Canada with Katimavik and YMCA, as well as internships internationally with U.N.
 Women (New York), World Youth Service and Enterprise (Italy), Foundation for AIDS Orphaned Children (Uganda), among others.

 Ms. Pinchevsky holds a BA in Psychology, with a concentration in Child Development, from Dalhousie University and an MSc in Gender, Development and Globalization from the London School of Economics.

 Diane Pagé joined Philanthropic Foundations Canada in August 2014.
-She studied administration and accounting at l’Université du Québec à Montréal.
+She holds a certificate in Business Administration from l’Université du Québec à Montréal.